Last Updated on March 13, 2021 by Dave Farquhar

 When you install laminate and other types of snap-together floating floors, you need to leave an expansion gap between the floor and the wall.
 Most people know this.
 So it stands to reason that you need a vinyl tile expansion gap too.
 But do you?

 It depends on the type of vinyl floor.

 Peel and stick vinyl and expansion gaps

 With peel and stick vinyl tile and planks, you absolutely, positively do not want an expansion gap.
-Otherwise you end up with a floor that looks like the one on the right.
+Otherwise the tiles separate and you end up with a floor that looks like the one on the right.
 Vinyl peel and stick tile does not expand and contract independently of the subfloor you stick it to.

 Lay the peel and stick tiles tight up against the wall.
-You don’t have to cut the tiles to match the wall with laser precision, but if you leave a quarter-inch gap between an edge tile and the wall, that tile is going to creep over to the wall, and you’ll end up with a gap in your floor.
+You don’t have to cut the tiles to match the wall with laser precision, but if you leave a quarter-inch gap between an edge tile and the wall like you would with a floating floor, that tile is going to creep over to the wall, and you’ll end up with a gap in your floor.

 I have a trick for dealing with gaps, but you’ll be happier with your floor if you minimize those gaps from the start.